 The Brijuni Islands are a collection of fourteen islands and islets in Istria off the northern part of the Croatian coast.
-For a part of the country which has fewer (larger) islands compared to other places – particularly Dalmatia – the Brijuni islands are well worth a visit, and their proximity to the mainland means they are easy to reach (especially as there’s a frequent boat service).
+For a part of the country which has fewer (larger) islands compared to the rest of the Croatian coastline – particularly Dalmatia – the Brijuni islands are well worth a visit, and their proximity to the mainland means they are easy to reach (especially as there’s a frequent boat service).
 All of the islands together also comprise one of Croatia’s eight wonderful national parks.

 More on the Brijuni islands: